ratwolfzero/hopalong_python/README.md

 |---------------------------|------------------|----------|----------|---------|
 | a = 5, b = 5, c = 0       | n = 1,000,000    | 1.0000   | 1.0000   | 1.0000  |

+Note: Kernel Density Estimation (KDE) was not analyzed in this study due to its high computational cost, particularly with large pixel grids and extensive iterations.

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)

 ---